nearform/nscale-workshop/nscale-intro.md

 sudo usermod -G docker -a `whoami`
 ```

-Bbeware that __not specifying the `-a` flag will remove you from all the
+Beware that __not specifying the `-a` flag will remove you from all the
 other groups__.

 We can do a quick check to verify installation success by running the `nscale` command line client: